 Telemedicine Does Work

 The web-based Telemedicine Referral Image Portal System (TRIPS) was commissioned by Queen Victoria Hospital (QVH) East Grinstead and developed by Ballard Chalmers in 2010.
-It built on an already successful secure email-based system which had been in use since 1999.
+It was built on an already successful secure email-based system that had been in use since 1999.
 Both systems enable the transmission of images and clinical information securely.
 Assessment and treatment can then be commenced immediately, assisting in the clinical decision-making process.

 Queen Victoria Hospital has been a world innovator in burns medicine since 1939.
 With pioneering plastic surgery techniques and a holistic approach to burn injuries applied to the allied aircrew during World War II.